 The low-down Hide

-267 out of the 1000 most profitable startup cities are on American soil.
-That means the United States is home to almost 30% of the most successful startup cities in the world.
+257 out of the 1000 most profitable startup cities are on American soil.
+That means the United States is home to more than a quarter of the most successful startup cities in the world.

-The 2021 startup ecosystem report highlights an alarming trend – instead of making progress, we’re backsliding.
-Globally, we were at Number 7 the previous year.
+The 2022 startup ecosystem report highlights an alarming trend – instead of making progress, we’re backsliding.
+Globally, we were at Number 7 in 2020.
 In terms of cities, Sydney slipped from 31st to 36th, and Brisbane actually dropped out of the top 100.

 But we do have a few things going for us.

 - Australia is home to some of the best universities and therefore talent pipelines in the world.